-LGBTQ; GSM; DSG – abbreviation : Shorthand or umbrella terms for all folks who have a non-normative (or queer) gender or sexuality.
+LGBTQIA; GSM; DSG – abbreviation : Shorthand or umbrella terms for all folks who have a non-normative (or queer) gender or sexuality.
 Many different initialisms are preferred.
-LGBTQ is Lesbian Gay Bisexual Transgender and Queer/Questioning (sometimes with a + at the end in an effort to be more inclusive); GSM is Gender and Sexual Minorities; DSG is Diverse Sexualities and Genders.
-Other options include the initialism GLBT or LGBT and the acronym QUILTBAG (Queer/Questioning Undecided Intersex Lesbian Trans* Bisexual Asexual/Allied and Gay/Genderqueer).
+LGBTQIA is Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, and Asexual/Agender/Aromantic (sometimes with a + at the end in an effort to be more inclusive); GSM is Gender and Sexual Minorities; DSG is Diverse Sexualities and Genders.
+Other options include the initialism GLBT, LGBT or LGBTQ and the acronym QUILTBAG (Queer/Questioning Undecided Intersex Lesbian Trans Bisexual Asexual/Allied and Gay/Genderqueer).

 There is no “correct” initialism or acronym — what is preferred varies by person, region and often evolves over time.
 The efforts to represent more and more identities led to some folks describe the ever-lengthening initialism as “Alphabet Soup,” which was part of the impetus for GSM and DSG.

 MSM / WSW – abbreviations : Men who have sex with men or women who have sex with women, to distinguish sexual behaviors from sexual identities: because a man is straight, it doesn’t mean he’s not having sex with men.
 Often used in the field of HIV/AIDS education, prevention and treatment.